 If a coach, referee, or official is knowingly not compliant with the Return to Play law, including training requirements and removal from play requirements, he or she could face civil liability (see O.R.C.
 3707.511 (F)(1)) should a child become injured due to his failure to follow the law.
 Additionally, coaches, referees and officials who fail to follow the law may be rendered ineligible to participate in Ohio North member league events and Ohio North-sponsored events.

-Ohio North requires that all Referees and Officials comply with concussion training requirement of the Return to Play Law and recommends the above NFHS course.
-Referees should have a copy of their certificate on them at all time for proof of compliance.
+All referees for Ohio North member leagues and Ohio North sponsored events must also demonstrate that they ahve complied with the training requirements of the Return to Play Law.
+Referees should have a copy of their certificate on them at all times for proof of compliance.
 Referees should be able to send a copy of their certificate to referee assignors and to the league upon requesting this information at any time.
-More so, referee assignors shall not assign any referee to an Ohio North-sanctioned game or event without proof from the referee of their compliance to the concussion education.
+More so, referee assignors shall not assign any referee to an Ohio North sanctioned game or event without proof from the referee of their compliance to the concussion education.